 CSIRO has relevant know-how and knowledge is will assist industry and partners to transition this into industrial practices.

 CSIRO started conducting battery research in the 1970s.
-Since then the team has developed and commercialised new technologies such as the UltraBattery, new electrolytes for lithium batteries, flexible batteries and supercapacitors.
+Since then the team has developed and commercialised new technologies such as new electrolytes for lithium batteries, flexible batteries and supercapacitors.
 The team also has experience in developing Standards for the battery industry.
 Currently the team is using its extensive understanding of battery technologies to develop state-of-the-art technology for lithium battery recycling to capture high value materials and provide an economic benefit to the battery manufacturing industry.